 Our favorite Italian markets include Mercato delle Erbe in Bologna, Mercato di Sant’Ambrogio in Florence, Mercato Albinelli in Modena, Mercato Testaccio in Rome and Mercati di Rialto in Venice.
 We’ve also heard great things about A’Piscaria in Catania and Piazza delle Erbe in Padua.

-→ Click here to buy an Italian-themed canvas bag to carry all of your Italian market purchases.
+Buy an Italian-themed canvas bag from Amazon to carry all of your Italian market purchases.

 3. Eat Pizza with Utensils… Usually

 If you visit Italy without eating pizza, did you really visit Italy?
 We’re kidding, sort of.
 That’s how prevalent pizza is in Italy.
 But not just one kind of pizza.

 Hailing from Naples, Neapolitan Pizza is always served as individual whole pies with the diner usually responsible for cutting it into slices.
 While locals use a knife and fork to eat this type of pizza, we like to eat our pies with a hybrid method that involves folding each slice after we cut it with our utensils.
 We honed this skill after years of eating pizza in cities like Philadelphia, New York, Rome and Verona as well as in Campania.

 Rome has two main styles of pizza – Pizza al Taglio, which is typically cut into slices and sold by weight, and thin crust round pies called Pizza Romano.
 Further south, the Mediterranean island of Sicily specializes in Pizza Siciliana which can be rectangular and/or stuffed except when it isn’t.
 Then there’s fried pizza called Pizza Fritta, another Neapolitan specialty.

 Observe how the locals are eating their pizza whether you’re in Lazio or Abruzzo and follow their lead.
 You can then chow down with confidence and eat what will hopefully be the best pizza of your life.